Skip to main content

 • use a dashboard-managed wallet or connect string flow

+The 402 may offer more than one settlement network (Base and Solana are live), pick any listed entry; the price is the same on all of them.
+See Multi-chain Settlement.
 For local MCP installs, prefer apiosk_get_started over manually managing the first paid call.
 It will set up the local wallet or saved connect-token state and tell you whether the next step is ready, needs_funding, or more specific input.

 5. Read the normalized result